obriencj/koji-habitude/docs/cli/edit.rst

 The command will:

-1. Connect to the Koji hub instance (read-only, no authentication required)
+1. Connect to the Koji hub instance
 2. Load the specified remote objects
 3. Convert them to YAML format
 4. Open them in your system editor (via ``$EDITOR`` environment variable)
 5. Validate the edited YAML after each save
-6. Show a comparison of changes (delta) against the remote state
+6. Show a comparison of changes against the remote state
 7. Prompt for action: [A]pply / [E]dit / [Q]uit

 The interactive workflow allows you to: